 - is outside our ordinary reality in some way.

-- brings different parts of our selves together to act in unison – both our physical/mental/emotional selves, but also multiple levels of consciousness or the three souls (Younger Self, Talking Self, Higher Self, for example).
+- brings different parts of our selves together to act in unison – this might be our physical/mental/emotional selves, or multiple levels of consciousness or the three souls (Younger Self, Talking Self, Higher Self, for example).